Conoize/logkit.github.io/_docs/1.1/priority-levels.md

 family: 1.1
 ---

-LogKit supports a variety of log entry Priority Levels, as defined in the `LXLogLevel` enumeration.
+LogKit supports a variety of log entry Priority Levels, as defined in the `LXPriorityLevel` enumeration.
 The supported Levels are:

 Level      | Priority | Suggested Use
 ---------- | -------- | ------------------------------------------------------------------------